<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=238369200684020&amp;ev=PageView&amp;noscript=1">

 Matthew started his career making complex drawings, exploring mythology and storytelling, and he even worked in animation and design for a brief period of time.

-Matthew’s foray into fabric started when he picked up a builder’s dust sheet and decided to translate his practices with paper into textiles.
+Matthew’s foray into fabric started when he picked up a builder’s dust sheet from the corner of his studio and decided to translate his practices with paper into textiles.

-Matthew loves a builder’s dust sheet, saying it takes colour beautifully.
-“It’s dense and easy to stitch through.
-It stretches slightly and you can play around with it.”
+And Matthew still loves a builder’s dust sheet, saying it takes colour beautifully and he can play around with it.
+“It's dense, but it's actually, relatively easy to stitch through."

-Chance plays a role in Matthew’s art practice.
-This is where he let’s the roll of the dice impact his artistic choices.
+This leads to where chance plays a role in Matthew’s art practice.
+Where the roll of a dice impacts the artistic choices in his pieces.

-“I’ve been working with chance procedures in various ways for a long time.
-I started to throw stencils randomly across paper and then cloth.
-Then I started to use dice to determine how many times I would use each shape and what I would draw or paint around them with, whether I’d use a thick or a thin brush, plain line or a strike, solid or textured.”
+"Then, I started to use dice to determine how many times I might use each shape and what I might draw or paint around the shape with, whether I use a thick brush or a thin brush or a medium brush.
+Whether it should be a plane just a line, or whether it should be a strike, or whether it should be solid and textured."

 Matthew was influenced by the works of musician and artist John Cage.
-“I love his music, printmaking and philosophical approach to making work.
-I like to be surprised, and a bit scared of what’s in front of me.
-I might throw the dice and get two of one shape and one of another.
-I end up with a lot of space, which is scary!
-Other times there are shapes I don’t like but I know the process will allow for all of those shapes to change.
-I want to feel unsettled by the process of making something.”
+"I love Cages' music and his printmaking, and whole philosophical approach to making work.
+I suppose I just went with that, because of this whole thing of wanting to be surprised all the time, and a bit scared by what's in front of me.
+So sometimes the cloth has hardly anything on it.
+I might throw the dice and it's just two of one shape, one of another.
+And I've got all this all this space, which is really scary.
+And other times there's just masses of it, and other times there are lots of shapes that actually I don't like.
+But I know that the process would allow for all of those shapes to change."

 Teaching a Visual Language

-Matthew has worked on a range of exciting projects and been given licence to be creative when working in situ public spaces.
-He also teaches art to others.
+Matthew has worked on a range of exciting projects and also teaches art to others.

 “Different people want different things from their creative work, but if you want your work to have more meaning and be something that excites you, it’s about understanding what makes you tick and how you can start to shape them, play with that language and create something that’s personal to you.”

-“99.9% of the time, people are surprised by what they produce, the process and themselves.
-They’re surprised by what they have within themselves to make something work.”
+"99.9% of the time people are always surprised about what they produce, the process and themselves.”

 About the Artist